01 of 07

 07 of 07

-Risotto turns sticky and gluey if it's held too long in the pan or fridge, so it should be served immediately.
+Risotto turns sticky and gluey if it left too long in the pan or fridge, so it should be served immediately.
 A properly cooked risotto should form a soft, creamy mound on a dinner plate.

 You can easily turn this basic recipe into any of the following delicious variations that are palate pleasers for both adults and children:

-Rice is Gluten-Free.
-For anyone who must avoid gluten, rice and, thus, risotto is gluten-free, unless there has been cross contact with grains that do contain gluten.
+Rice and this recipe for risotto are gluten-free.
 Because rice is gluten-free, those with celiac disease tend to eat a lot of it.
-But experts warn not to go overboard because rice also contains naturally occurring arsenic, which can be a problem.
-Eating rice dishes like risotto as part of a well-balanced diet with other gluten-free grains and reading more about the rice-arsenic connection are good approaches.
+Some scientific experts warn not to go overboard with rice because rice also contains naturally occurring arsenic, a known carcinogen.
+Eating rice dishes like risotto as part of a well-balanced diet with other gluten-free grains is fine, but too much may increase your ingestion of potentially cancer-causing substances.